 The maintenance of the school as both an idea and a physical practice is a shared activity, and so learning and participation in the school comes through voluntary cooperation and communal living.
-All participants participate in working towards the social harmony of the school community, and from this has grown the following conventions on reciprocal hospitality, social harmony and school behaviour:
+All participants are expected to participate in working towards the social harmony of the school community.
+Though the realisation of this expectation the school has developed the following conventions on reciprocal hospitality, social harmony and school behaviour: